**FREE (PLASTIC-FREE) SHIPPING OVER $89 IN AU | $9.95 FOR AU ORDERS BELOW $89**

 If there are only two learnings from this blog let it be this:

-So our LFGB premium silicone pouches can go in the fridge, freezer, microwave, and oven (up to 220 degrees), depending on your storage and reheating needs!
-We’d like to see a plastic container do that!
-More about that LFGB certification below 🌱
+Our LFGB premium silicone pouches can go in the fridge, freezer, microwave, and oven (up to 220 degrees), depending on your storage and reheating needs!
+More about that LFGB certification below.

 Both silicone and plastic are long-lasting (Tupperware containers, anyone?).
 However, because silicone can withstand cold and heat much better than plastic, silicone wins the race saving you money and keeping rubbish out of our landfills.

-One of the main issues with plastic is that it fragments into smaller pieces until it cannot be seen with the naked eye, also called micro or nano plastics.
+One of the main issues with plastic is that it deteriorates into smaller pieces until it cannot be seen with the naked eye, also called micro or nano plastics.

 Ever heard of micro-silicone?
 Me neither!

 Every manufacturer who packages their product in plastic heavily promotes recycling.
-But don’t be fooled - only 13% of plastic in Australia is truly recycled.
-That means that almost 90% of the plastic you pop in your recycling bin ends up in landfills - not great.
+But don’t be fooled, only about 13% of plastic in Australia is truly recycled.
+That means that almost 90% of the plastic you pop in your recycling bin ends up in landfills (not great).

 Before you go out and fill your cupboards with silicone products, it’s important to recognise that not every silicone is made equally.